Streamlinelv/cartbounty/README.md

 * Phone number is entered
 * On Checkout page load if email or phone number input fields are already filled

-If the user completes the checkout process and receives a "Thank you" page, the cart is removed from the Checkout Field Capture table of abandoned carts.
+If the user completes the checkout process and receives a "Thank you" page, the cart is removed from the Checkout Field Capture table of abandoned carts and the Checkout form fields are cleared.

 ### Where can I view WooCommerce abandoned carts?